oyindonesia/external-api-docs/source/includes/_biller_api.md

 total_amount | BigDecimal | Bill's total amount (including admin fee, penalty, or other applicable fees) additional_data | Object | Additional detailed data from biller

+**[Staging only]**

+You can mock the inquiry to return failed status.
+To do this, fill in the `customer_id` to any number with the last number being `9`.
+When inquiring this customer id to any product, it will return failed response.

+You can also replicate error response code (final) by filling in `customer_id` value using following format `<desired response code>0000`.
+Another value not following the format will be processed normally.
+The response codes that are available are `300` for FAILED, and `301` for PENDING.

+example:

+a request with `"customer_id": "3010000"` will mock the payment callback to return pending status.

 ## Pay Bill

 ```shell